Treslea Downs and Warleggan circular walk

 Sheep may look cute but if provoked they can cause serious injury (hence the verb "to ram").
 Generally, the best plan is to walk quietly along the hedges and they will move away or ignore you.

-6. Go through the wooden gate on the left of the main gate and continue following the left hedge.
-As you approach the far end of the field, bear right to follow the wheel ruts to a metal gate.
+6. Go through the wooden gate on the left if the main gate is closed, and continue following the left hedge.
+As you approach the far end of the field, bear right to a metal gate.

 Moles are solitary except when breeding so a network of tunnels is occupied by a single mole.
 Moles typically live for around 3 years and when a mole dies, its tunnel network is often inherited by one of its offspring.
 Thus the expanding estate can be passed down through several generations.
 In wetland areas where there is no gradient available to retreat uphill from rising water, moles construct a large mound protruding around half a metre above the ground to act as an emergency flood shelter.